SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 bunch - a number of things of the same type fastened together or in a close group:

 fasten - to (cause something to) become firmly fixed together, or in position, or closed:

-firmly - in a way that will not become loose:

 embarrassed - feeling ashamed or shy: embarrassed about She felt embarrassed about undressing in front of the doctor.